facebook/fbthrift/README.md

 Building
 --------

+Note that under GCC, you probably need at least 2GB of memory to compile fbthrift.
+If you see 'internal compiler error', this is probably because you ran out of memory during compilation.

 Dependencies
 ------------

  - Facebook's folly library: http://www.github.com/facebook/folly

  - In addition to the packages required for building folly, Ubuntu 13.10 and 14.04 require the following packages (feel free to cut and paste the apt-get command below):